SPIKE · OTHER LARCENYMARCH 2026 BRIEFINGOAKLAND · 4.7K residents

 01 · TL;DR

 Four categories moved in Piedmont Pines this March — one drop, one spike, one sustained shift, and one streak break.
-The mix is split: the longer-term picture across property crime is broadly downward, but other larceny is pulling in the opposite direction.
+The mix is split: property crime is broadly down over the trailing 12 months, but other larceny is running above its multi-year baseline, and aggravated assault returned after a long absence.

 1 spike1 drop1 sustained shift